Wiiilmaa/postix/README.rst

 with a pretix import module) and cash transactions, with a layer of accountability for each cashier.

-pretix has the user roles of **cashiers**, who do the main work of exchanging preorder codes or cash for goodies (at least an entrance token), **backoffice** users (who give and collect cash and goodies to the cashiers), and **troubleshooters** who support cashiers by looking up presale data, talking to
+postix has the user roles of **cashiers**, who do the main work of exchanging preorder codes or cash for goodies (at least an entrance token), **backoffice** users (who give and collect cash and goodies to the cashiers), and **troubleshooters** who support cashiers by looking up presale data, talking to